JustinSmethers/website/blog_posts/1_billion_row_challenge_in_python/1-billion-row-challenge-in-python.md

 thumbnail: 1brc_thumbnail.webp
 ---

+# The 1 Billion Row Challenge in Python

 # What is this?
 This is a blog post expanding on this project I tried out - the 1 Billion Row Challenge in Python - which I also presented at the Michigan Python May 2024 Meetup group as part of my presentation "Accelerating Python Data Analysis with DuckDB".